shahshubh/shahshubh/README.md

 - 🔭 I’m currently working on ReactJS and React Native.
-- 🌱 I’m currently learning competitive programming and AngularJS.
+- 🌱 I’m currently learning competitive programming.
 - ⚡ Available for Freelance projects/internship opportunities.
 - 😄 Pronouns: He/Him
 <!-- - 👯 We can connect on <a href="https://www.chess.com/member/shahshubh1">Chess.com</a>♟ to play some games. -->